35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: cabbage, capers, lemon, garlic, pepper, oil of your choice.

 For those of you who are not cabbage fans, this recipe uses red cabbage which has a milder, slightly sweet flavor, and even the skeptics among you might enjoy this combination of flavors.
 The cabbage goes well with the salty capers and the lemon adds a zesty freshness to the dish.
 You can use this as an easy Keto side dish or add in some cooked meat to turn this into a main.

 – Paleo in PDX

 Ingredients: yellow onion, garlic, celery, bacon, ground beef, sea salt, pepper, dried parsley, canned fire roasted diced tomatoes, tomato paste, chicken bone broth, green cabbage.

-This is a new twist on a traditional Paleo dish as it uses smoky flavours from the bacon and fire roasted tomatoes to give the flavour of the cabbage a real boost.
+This is a new twist on a traditional Paleo dish as it uses smoky flavors from the bacon and fire roasted tomatoes to give the flavor of the cabbage a real boost.
 This dish is comfort food at its best, and is suitable for gluten and grain free diets too.
 You can serve this over cauliflower rice, but I prefer it just as it is, served in a bowl with a Paleo-tear and-share bread to soak up the juices.

 – The Bacon Mum

 This is one of those simple recipes that taste great, even though you are only using a few ingredients.
 The cabbage keeps some of its crispness and this contrasts really well with the salty, smoky prosciutto.
 Feel free to use bacon if you don’t have prosciutto, but the meat will not crisp up as much.
 Napa cabbage is available worldwide, but is sometimes known as Chinese leaf.